 How to Eat Successfully Before Bed

 Besides eating the right foods, snacking at night needs to be done correctly.
 Make sure that you’re not eating as you slip into bed.
 This will tell your brain to associate your bed with eating instead of sleeping.
-If you’re going to snack, do it at least twenty minutes before shutting your eyes.
+If you’re going to snack, do it at least 20 minutes before shutting your eyes.
 This will let your digestive system start its work, but will minimize the risk of gerd or acid reflux flaring up.

 The key to night snacking is keeping it light.
 Remember this is a snack.
 Not a meal.
 We’ve all been guilty of sneaking a late night snack, but eating the right thing before going to bed can turn midnight binges into pleasant rituals.